Averages and moments associated to class numbers of imaginary quadratic fields: Proof of Proposition

 We turn to bounding an individual term $N(Z,X;V_0)$.
 We first fix $w$ and $v$ and let

-\begin{lemma} For any coprime $w$ and $v$, \beq M(w;v) \leq 2^{2+\omega(v)} \ll v^\ep, \eeq where $\omega(v)$ denotes the number of distinct prime divisors of $v$. \end{lemma} Writing $v=q_1^{r_1} \cdots q_s^{r_s}$ in its prime decomposition, it suffices by the Chinese Remainder Theorem to count $M(w;q_i^{r_i})$ for each $q_i $.
+\begin{lemma} For any coprime $w$ and $v$, \beq M(w;v) \leq 2^{\omega(v)+1} \ll v^\ep, \eeq where $\omega(v)$ denotes the number of distinct prime divisors of $v$. \end{lemma} This is proved in a standard fashion.
+Writing $v=q_1^{r_1} \cdots q_s^{r_s}$ in its prime decomposition, it suffices by the Chinese Remainder Theorem to count $M(w;q_i^{r_i})$ for each $q_i $.
 Since $(w,v)=1$ we may assume that $(w,q_i)=1$; we also assume for the moment that $q_i$ is odd.
 Then $M(w;q_i^{r_i})$ will be nonzero only if $w$ is a quadratic residue modulo $q_i$, in which case $u$ can lie in at most 2 residue classes modulo $q_i$; since $q_i$ is odd, each solution modulo $q_i$ lifts uniquely to a solution modulo $q_i^{2r_i}$.
 Thus we see that in this case

-If $q_i=2$ then the relevant congruence has solutions only if $2|u$, in which case we may equivalently count solutions to $ (u/2)^2 \con w^g \modd{q_i^{2r_i-2}}$.
-However if $n$ is odd a congruence $x^2\con n\modd{2^r}$ has at most 8 solutions.
-We may therefore conclude that $M(w;q_i^{r_i})\le 8$, thus proving (\ref{M_total}).
+If $q_i=2$ then the relevant congruence has solutions only if $2|u$, in which case we may equivalently count solutions to $ (u/2)^2 \con w^\ell \modd{q_i^{2r_i-2}}$.
+However if $n$ is odd, a congruence $x^2\con n\modd{2^r}$ has at most 4 solutions.
+We may therefore conclude that $M(w;q_i^{r_i})\le 4$, thus proving (\ref{M_total}).

-Applying Lemma \ref{lemma_M} directly to count solutions $u \leq U$ to $u^2 \con 4 w^g\modd{v^2}$ would lead to the upper bound \beq N(Z,X; V_0) \ll WV_0^{1+\ep}(UV_0^{-2} +1). \eeq But then summing over all dyadic ranges with $1 \leq V_0 \leq V/2$ would not allow us to take advantage of the decay with respect to $V_0$ in (\ref{NV_weak}).
+Applying Lemma \ref{lemma_M} directly to count solutions $u \leq U$ to $u^2 \con 4 w^\ell\modd{v^2}$ would lead to the upper bound \beq N(Z,X; V_0) \ll WV_0^{1+\ep}(UV_0^{-2} +1). \eeq But then summing over all dyadic ranges with $1 \leq V_0 \leq V/2$ would not allow us to take advantage of the decay with respect to $V_0$ in (\ref{NV_weak}).
 Thus we return to the definition of $N(Z,X;V_0)$ and utilize the additional piece of information that